Sustainability

 Natural air-conditioning is achieved through ancient building design (thick walls, small windows, shutter, air-flow through the property etc)

-17. Appliances in energy Class A
+17. Appliances in Energy Class A

 Appliances (refrigerators, washing machines, dishwashers, televisions, etc.) have Energy Label Class A. The energy label is indicated on the appliance itself.

-18. High Efficiency boiler > 90%
+18. High-Efficiency boiler > 90%

 The efficiency of your boiler plays an important role in how well your boiler operates as well as the cost of your bills.
 The higher the efficiency of your boiler, the lower your fuel costs and the better it is for the environment.
-Replacing your old inefficient boiler with a new A-rated one could safe hundreds of euros.
+Replacing your old inefficient boiler with a new A-rated one could save hundreds of euros.

 19. Geothermal Heating / Heat pump

-Geothermal systems use heat directly from natural sources like hot springs, geysers and volcanic hot spots.
+Geothermal systems use heat directly from natural sources like hot springs, geysers, and volcanic hot spots.
 Ground source heat pumps are air conditioners that use groundwater or simply soil to cool the condenser instead of an outside coil and fan.
 It uses electricity to move heat energy from one place to the other.
-Run it backwards and it provides heat, more efficiently than using the electricity directly.”
+Run it backward and it provides heat, more efficiently than using the electricity directly.”